How to align your marketing with your business goals using OKRs

 • Key result: Earn 3 industry awards or mentions by December 2025

 This positions your brand to be known, recognised, and trusted, setting the foundation for future growth.
+Once your OKRs are defined, each department can set strategies that contribute to them, with accountability percentages and measurable outcomes.

-Step 2: Create a supporting marketing OKR (Attract phase)
+Step 2: Creating supporting marketing OKRs

 • Objective: Increase brand visibility and engagement with target audiences by December 2025